MOSCOW CENTER FOR CONTINUOUS MATHEMATICAL EDUCATION

 The leading professors, including V.I.
 Arnold, B.L.
 Feigin, S.P.
 Novikov, and V.A.
 Vassiliev gave plenary talks at International Congresses of Mathematicians.
 V.I.
 Arnold is an honorary member of numerous universities and the Crafoord Prize winner.

 The Independent University has numerous international connections.
 In 1994 the IUM signed an agreement to collaborate with the leading French institution of higher learning, the École Normale Supérieure (ENS).
-Each year the best undergraduate and graduate students of the two institutions take part in an academic exchange program, having the opportunity to study under the advisorship of leading scientists of the partner country.
+Each year the best undergraduate and graduate students of the two institutions took part in an academic exchange program, having the opportunity to study under the advisorship of leading scientists of the partner country.

 In 1998 a joint research project in geometry and topology with the University of Rennes (France) was initiated and is now efficiently functioning.